Ravisursan82/ERP-Sales-Data-Analysis/README.md

 # ERP-Sales-Data-Analysis

-This project analyzes sales data to identify patterns and trends using Python, and Tableau.
+This project analyzes sales data to identify patterns and trends using Python, and Power BI

 **Tools Used**

 Python for initial data cleaning,exploration,data processing and analysis

-Tableau for creating interactive dashboards and visualizations
+Power BI for creating interactive dashboards and visualizations

 **Problem Statement:**